ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 This tutorial should work on Windows, Linux, and macOS.
 On other systems like a Chromebook or a tablet, you might need additional setup not covered in the tutorial.

 :::info
-If you are using windows, there are two ways to run the commands in this tutorial: inside a WSL2 terminal, or inside powershell.
+If you are using windows, there are two ways to run the commands in this tutorial: inside a WSL2 terminal, or inside the PowerShell.
 Generally, WSL2 is recommended for programming.
-But if you are not familiar with it, you can use powershell.
-If you are using WSL2, you can use the same commands as Linux.
-For powershell, we will provide commands in a separate tab **only when they are different from Linux**.
+But if you prefer, you can still use PowerShell.
+If you use WSL2, you can use the same commands as Linux.
+For PowerShell, we will provide commands in a separate tab **only when they are different from Linux**.
 :::

 ## Let's start with a simple command-line application {#start-coding}